github/docs/content/code-security/adopting-github-advanced-security-at-scale/phase-6-rollout-and-scale-secret-scanning.md

 There are a few approaches for tackling newly committed credentials, but one example approach would be:

-1. **Notify**: Use webhooks to ensure that any new secret alerts are seen by the right teams as quickly as possible.
+1. **Notify:** Use webhooks to ensure that any new secret alerts are seen by the right teams as quickly as possible.
 A webhook fires when a secret alert is either created, resolved, or reopened.
 You can then parse the webhook payload, and integrate it into any tools you and your team use such Slack, Teams, Splunk, or email.
 For more information, see "[AUTOTITLE](/webhooks-and-events/webhooks/about-webhooks)" and "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#secret_scanning_alert)."
-1. **Follow Up**: Create a high-level remediation process that works for all secret types.
+1. **Follow Up:** Create a high-level remediation process that works for all secret types.
 For example, you could contact the developer who committed the secret and their technical lead on that project, highlighting the dangers of committing secrets to {% data variables.product.prodname_dotcom %}, and asking the them to revoke, and update the detected secret.

    > [!NOTE]
    > You can automate this step.
 For large enterprises and organizations with hundreds of repositories, manually following up is unsustainable.
 You could incorporate automation into the webhook process defined in the first step.
 The webhook payload contains repository and organization information about the leaked secret.
 Using this information, you can contact the current maintainers on the repository and create an email/message to the responsible people or open an issue.

-1. **Educate**: Create an internal training document assigned to the developer who committed the secret.
+1. **Educate:** Create an internal training document assigned to the developer who committed the secret.
 Within this training document, you can explain the risks created by committing secrets and direct them to your best practice information about using secrets securely in development.
 If a developer doesn't learn from the experience and continues to commit secrets, you could create an escalation process, but education usually works well.

 Repeat the last two steps for any new secrets leaked.
 This process encourages developers to take responsibility for managing the secrets used in their code securely, and allows you to measure the reduction in newly committed secrets.